JadynCleary/Group4_Project_2019/README.md

 # Group4_Project_2019
-IB Group 4 project for the POHS Comp.
-Sci. class of 2019
+IB Group 4 project for the POHS computer science class of 2019